utkuhanakar/Dev-Learning/Log/Daily-Log.md

 I rushed and tried to make it "cool" instead of making it "solid".
 I rushed things and focused on making it "cool" instead of "solid," and that's when things went wrong.
 As of March 27th, I'm currently trying to fix it and get it back in working order.

+## 2026-03-31
+* Completely restructured my GitHub presence to match Senior/Enterprise standards.
+* Rewrote the Patient Analysis System README focusing on C memory management (DMM) and file I/O.
+* Refactored the Dev-Learning architecture to separate domains.
+* Preparing the groundwork for a new private game development repository.